Comal County Court Records

 Divorce Records

-Certified copies of divorce decrees are available only from the clerk of the court where the decree was originally filed — either the District Clerk or the County Court at Law Clerk.
-Divorce records can also be searched through the Civil, Family Case Records on the Judicial Record Search page.
+Certified copies of divorce decrees are only available from the clerk of the court where the decree was originally filed—either the District Clerk or the County Court at Law Clerk.
+You can also search divorce records through the Civil, Family Case Records section on the Judicial Record Search page.

 Marriage Records

-The County Clerk’s Office issues marriage licenses and maintains marriage records.
-Licenses are available without appointment from 8:00 AM to 11:30 AM and 1:00 PM to 4:30 PM.
-Certified marriage certificates can be ordered through the online Certified Marriage Certificate portal.
+The County Clerk's Office issues marriage licenses and maintains marriage records.
+Licenses are available without an appointment from 8:00 AM to 11:30 AM and 1:00 PM to 4:30 PM.
+You can order certified marriage certificates through the online Certified Marriage Certificate portal.
 For questions, call (830) 221-1230, ext.
 6090.

 Birth and Death Records

 Birth and death certificates are available through the County Clerk Records Information page or the online vital records portal.
-Applications can also be submitted in person or by mail.
+You can also submit applications in person or by mail.

 Record TypeFee